docascode/vscode-docs-build/README.md

     $ git clone https://github.com/Microsoft/templates.docs.msft
     ```

-    If you have enabled the 2FA on GitHub and you run into the following errors when you clone the repository.
-Please follow the instruction of this [answer](https://stackoverflow.com/a/34919582/8335256)
+    If you have enabled 2FA on GitHub and you run into the following errors when you clone the repository.
+Please follow the instruction of this [answer](https://stackoverflow.com/a/34919582/8335256).
     ![clone-template-failed-2FA](https://github.com/docascode/vscode-docs-build/blob/master/resources/clone-template-failed-2FA.png?raw=true)

+    -->